 Creating a logo is more than just slapping together a name and an image.
 A logo is often the first thing people will see when they are introduced to a new company or product, so it must make a good impression.

-It’s also important to consider the company’s colors and branding when designing a logo.
-The logo should be easy to read and recognizable even when it is printed in black and white.
-The logo should also be compatible with the company’s existing color scheme.
+It’s also important to consider the company’s colours and branding when designing a logo.
+The logo should be easy to read and recognisable even when it is printed in black and white.
+The logo should also be compatible with the company’s existing colour scheme.

 Finally, the logo must be scalable.
 It should look just as good on a business card as it does on a billboard.

 In this post, we are going to be looking at the logo design process from the initial concept ideas through to the rollout of the selected logo.

 If you are planning a new logo, for a rebrand or a startup, our free logo brief download will help you get the most out of the project.